 Note: Exports may take some time depending on the amount of data in your study.
 A progress modal will be displayed when your export is ready.
 Click Download in the modal to download your files.

 Now, head over to Marvin to upload the files.
-Navigate to your project and click “Add new files” in the toolbar.
-Click “Unmoderated research” and select “Dscout”.
+Navigate to your project from Home or Projects, and click Add new files in the toolbar.
+Select Unmoderated research > Dscout.

-Select "Usability test" before you click "Next".
+Select Usability test before you click Next.

-Upload the CSV file with the entry data, and ZIP file with the session recordings separately.
+Upload the .csv file with the entry data, and .zip file with the session recordings separately.

 Marvin will import all the questions in the study by default.
 Deselect the questions you want to leave out.
-Click “Import x/y columns” to proceed.
+Click Import x/y columns to proceed.

 You’ll see a summary of the import, specifying the number of responses and columns.
 Marvin auto detects the column that contains the names of respondents.
-Select “Confirm import” to complete the upload.
-If you need your selection, you can go back.
+Select Confirm import to complete the upload.
+If you need to edit your selection, you can go back.

 Once the session is processed, you can access it like any other file in your project.

-Note: It is not currently possible to import card sort questions from Dscout into HeyMarvin.
+Note: It is not currently possible to import card sort questions from Dscout into Marvin.

 Or switch to the camera view.